EddieBWXiao/MagicCupsGame/PL_simulations/Readme.md

 Repository for simulations and model fitting scripts for simple probabilistic learning tasks

-To explore the pipeline, see:
+To explore the pipeline and the role of each function, see:

 **single_ptp_demo.m**: a demo for running a single simulation and model fitting for the virtual participant generated